Shopify Review App Migration: Judge.me, Loox, Junip & More

 "My SEO will suffer"

 Review rich snippets (star ratings in search results) are tied to structured data on your product pages, not to a specific review app.
 As long as your new app implements proper schema markup (which all major apps do), your rich snippets will continue to work.
 There may be a brief period where Google re-crawls your pages, but this typically takes days, not weeks.
+The same applies to reviews showing in Google Shopping; those rely on the structured data being present, not the specific app emitting it.

 "My conversion rate will drop"